 In collaboration with NEWT, the Rice Office of STEM Engagement offers NanoEnvironmental Engineering for Teachers, which is designed to serve:

 NEET will take place at Rice Univesity with support from NEWT, R-STEM, UTEP, ASU, Yale staff and faculty.

 The program culminates in an engineering design showcase that provides teachers with a unique opportunity to present their semester engineering projects to their peers, school administrators and NEWT members.
 The showcase served to help develop the teacher’s scientific communication skills.
 Each group creates an engineering poster designed at a level that should excite the students in their classroom and inspire interest in engineering.
 Each will explain the problem they addressed, a detailed explanation of their design, a test of the design, possible modifications, limitations and overall impact.

 The purpose of the program is to increase the content knowledge of educators and to empower them in implementing rigorous project-based engineering activities on the topic of water sustainability in the classroom.
-The goals of NEET are to:

-- Improve secondary teachers' understanding of advanced placement and state standards;
+- Improve secondary teachers' understanding of advanced placement and state standards.

-- Facilitate the transformation of teacher practice through the exploration of best practices in educational pedagogy;
+- Facilitate the transformation of teacher practice through the exploration of best practices in educational pedagogy.

 NEET has helped me to create an environment where students think outside the box.
 They ask more questions and have become more inventive.